itthinx/affiliates/readme.txt

 == Changelog ==

+= 2.18.0 =
+* Enhanced the precision with which referral values are stored.

 = 2.17.1 =
 * Fixed user_agents table is not deleted on cleanup.
 * Fixed an issue related to showing earnings for certain dates.